thinkluffy/xdripswift/README.md

 Documentation available on https://xdrip4ios.readthedocs.io/en/latest/

-for info, send an email to xdrip@proximus.be
+For info, send an email to xdrip@proximus.be

 Current Status :